matthutchinson/acts_as_textcaptcha/README.md

     $ rake test

-This gem uses [appraisal](https://github.com/thoughtbot/appraisal) to run tests with multiple versions of Rails.
+This gem uses [appraisal](https://github.com/thoughtbot/appraisal) to test against multiple versions of Rails.

 * `appraisal rake test` (all tests with all Gemfile variations)
 * `appraisal rails-3 rake test` (all tests using a specific gemfile)